Three ways to overcome emotional eating:

 - Try to adopt a more balanced and flexible viewpoint towards food and allow yourself to enjoy the foods you love mindfully

 Take home message

-- It’s also important to remove any guilt associated with emotional eating and try to take a more balanced approach towards occasional foods
+- It’s also essential to remove any guilt associated with emotional eating and try to take a more balanced approach towards occasional foods.

-- Remember that we all need an individualised approach when learning to better manage emotional eating.
-It will take time and practice to overcome this and we should approach this process with kindness and acceptance towards ourselves.
+- Remember that we all need an individualised approach to manage emotional eating better.
+It will take time and practice to overcome this, and we should approach this process with kindness and acceptance towards ourselves.